 For boys and girls.
 All abilities catered for.

-Every Friday, Saturday and Sunday during the AFL season, except school holidays.
+Every week during the AFL season, except school holidays.

 Auskick Friday location is Springers Leisure Centre, Cheltenham Road, Keysborough